lockrc/capstone/FinalTechnicalReport.md

 ### Other Graphing Solution
 This goal was created because I expected that I would complete my project well before the end of the semester and would need to add more to the project.
 The idea was that I would use other services like plot.ly to create multiple versions of the dashboards to give multiple options.

+### Download
+The ability to download selected data is somthing that was requested late in the development process and was the least likely feature to be completed because of the late addition and the other features left to be completed.

 ## Conclusions and Future Work
 (400-800 words)